You May Think You Know the Cause of a TPMS Problem, Until One Car Defies It

-You would think you could simply classify TPMS Systems into two distinct categories of direct and indirect vehicles.
-Direct TPMS directly measure tire pressure and temperature with a sensor.
+You would think you could simply classify TPMS systems into two distinct categories of direct and indirect vehicles.
+Direct TPMS directly measures tire pressure and temperature with a sensor.
 Indirect systems use wheel speed sensors to measure the pressure indirectly.

 But, there is a third type of system.
 BMW and Mercedes-Benz both use direct sensors in the tires but also look at wheel speed sensor data as part of a flat tire detection system.
 The combined system can detect a blowout faster.

 On most vehicles, there’s a single antenna for the four sensors.
 The antenna may be only for the sensors, or it could also be used for the keyless entry system.
 Why?
 The keyless entry system and TPMS sensors both transmit in the same radio frequency range of 315 – 430Hz.

 Some vehicles have a dedicated module and antenna(s).
 Some vehicles have four antennas on the vehicle in the wheel wells.
 Some systems have three dedicated antennas with the ignition switch module antenna acting as the fourth antenna.
 You probably won’t know until you pull up the wiring diagram.

 The signal from a TPMS sensor or key fob is a one-way conversation on most vehicles.
 The keyless entry fob or TPMS sensor transmits, and the vehicle receives.
 Yes, some aftermarket replacement sensors and key fobs can be programmed wirelessly, but this is a different set of signals and antennas.